MewsSystems/developers/jobs/Backend/Task/Readme.md

 dotnet run
 ```

-To run the unit tests
+To run the unit tests:

 ```sh
 dotnet test